xyloman/configserver-on-tap/README.md

 ## Setting up TAP Locally

-This documentation was assembly by using my guide [Tanzu Application Platform Local Setup](https://github.com/xyloman/tanzu-application-platform-local-setup) in order to setup TAP Locally.
+This documentation was assembled by using my guide [Tanzu Application Platform Local Setup](https://github.com/xyloman/tanzu-application-platform-local-setup) in order to setup TAP Locally.